N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Effaceable functors

-\begin{definition}\cite[Definition 1.12.]{ScM} Let $\cU$ be an exact category and $\cA\subset \cU$ be an extension closed full subcategory.
+\begin{definition}\cite[Def.~1.12.]{ScM} Let $\cU$ be an exact category and $\cA\subset \cU$ be an extension closed full subcategory.
 A $\cU$-morphism is called a \emph{weak isomorphism} if it is a finite composition of inflations with cokernel in $\cA$ and deflations with kernel in $\cA$.
 We write $\Sigma_{\cA\subset \cU}$ for the class of weak isomorphisms. \end{definition}

-\begin{lemma}\cite[Lemma 1.13.]{ScM} If $\cA$ is right filtering in $\cU$ then $\Sigma_{\cA\subset \cU}$ admits a calculus of right fractions. \end{lemma} By passing to the opposite category one obtains the dual results in the left filtering case.
+\begin{lemma}\cite[Lem.~1.13.]{ScM} If $\cA$ is right filtering in $\cU$ then $\Sigma_{\cA\subset \cU}$ admits a calculus of right fractions. \end{lemma} By passing to the opposite category one obtains the dual results in the left filtering case.

-In the following we will define a right filtering subcategory $\reff_{{\cE}x}\cE$ of $\rfp\cE$ whose objects are the quotients in $\rfp\cE$ of deflations in ${\cE}x$ and they are called effaceable functors following the classical definition see \cite[p.14]{Swan}, \cite[p.28]{We} and \cite[p.4]{KRdaf}.
-When $\cA$ is an abelian category the right orthogonal class of $\reff\cA$ coincides with the full subcategory of coherent functors which respects the monomorphisms and hence the quotient category ${\rcoh\cA}\over{\reff\cA}$ provides the category of coherent left exact functors thus obtaining the so called Auslander Formula: $\cA\cong {{\rcoh\cA}\over{\reff\cA}}$ (\cite[Theorem 2.2]{KRdaf}).
+In the following, we will define a right filtering subcategory $\reff_{{\cE}x}\cE$ of $\rfp\cE$ whose objects are the quotients in $\rfp\cE$ of deflations in ${\cE}x$, they are called effaceable functors following the classical definition (\cite[p.14]{Swan}, \cite[p.28]{We} and \cite[p.4]{KRdaf}).
+When $\cA$ is an abelian category, the right orthogonal class of $\reff\cA$ coincides with the full subcategory of coherent functors which respects the monomorphisms , hence the quotient category ${\rcoh\cA}\over{\reff\cA}$ is the category of coherent left exact functors.
+Following Krause's denomination the equivalence $\cA\simeq {{\rcoh\cA}\over{\reff\cA}}$ is called Auslander's formula (\cite[Th.~2.2]{KRdaf}).

 This procedure is analog to the procedure one needs to do in order to define the category of sheaves in abelian groups associated to a topological space.
-One first defines the localizing Serre subcategory of pre-sheaves which have stalk $0$ at any point and hence its right orthogonal class is formed by separated pre-sheaves while the quotient category provides the category of sheaves in abelian groups.
+One first defines the localizing Serre subcategory of pre-sheaves which have stalk $0$ at any point, hence its right orthogonal class is formed by separated pre-sheaves, while the quotient category provides the category of sheaves in abelian groups.